Skip to main content

 HTTP API

 • Iterate over records.
-You can iterate over records in an entry by specifying a time range and a number of records.
-This is useful when you need to read a large amount of data.
+You can iterate over requested records in an entry by specifying a time range and a number of records.
+This is useful if you need to read a large amount of data.
 The storage engine returns records in chunks of fixed size.
 This allows you to read and process data in chunks without loading all the data into memory.

-Replication
+Data Replication

 ReductStore supports append-only replication.
 The storage engine doesn't support replication of deletions.
 It means that if you delete a bucket or an entry in the source bucket, the storage engine doesn't delete it in the destination bucket.
 We recommend to use replication for data reduction.
 For example, you can label records in the source bucket and replicate only records with a specific label to the destination bucket where you can store them for a long time.